-Students should be very aware that calculus is rigorous and demanding. significantly more challenging than any previous mathematics course that you have taken.
-Moreover, this class is taught by a professor at a university as opposed to, for instance, an online instructor at a community college.
-Therefore you should expect the academic standards to be significantly higher than what you have previously encountered.
+Students should be very aware that calculus is rigorous and demanding.
+It is significantly more challenging than any previous mathematics course that you have taken, and academic standards will be significantly higher than what you have previously encountered.
+You should expect to spend at least six hours per week studying for this class in order to succeed.